 Dataset size

-CNP datasets shall not exceed 20MB.
+CNP datasets should not exceed 50MB.

-Update datasets shall not exceed 500KB.

 Dataset file naming

 All dataset files will have unique world-wide file identifiers.
 The file identifier of the dataset should not be used to describe the physical content of the file.
 The dataset file metadata that accompanies the file will inform the user of the name and purpose of the file (new, replacement or deletion).